stephanenicolas/RoboDemo/README.md

 * In maven : just deploy the library in your nexus, and copy sample configuration
 * In Eclipse :
   * Without m2e : unzip the library in the same workspace as your project, and use the library as an android library
-  * With m2e : unzip the library in the same workspace as your project, and copy dependencies in the pom of the sample
+  * With m2e : unzip the library in the same workspace as your project, and copy dependencies in the pom.xml file of the sample

 License